 From the 1960s to the 1980s, Wells Fargo opened dozens more international offices to invest in developing economies and to provide more services to increasingly multinational business customers.
 Bank advertisements in the 1970s featured Wells Fargo’s iconic stagecoach with backdrops such as Japan’s landmark Mount Fuji, illustrating Wells Fargo Bank’s now-global reach.

 Stagecoach stops around the world

 These 1974 bank ads positioned the company’s famous stagecoach in places Wells Fargo did business around the world.

 While serving customers in Europe, Asia, and the Americas, Wells Fargo competed with a number of other U.S.-based banks.
 Philadelphia National Bank had ambitiously expanded into European and Asian banking markets, building an international network of offices to serve its multinational corporate customers and develop additional trade and business banking ties.
 Its overseas business continued under CoreStates Bank in 1983, and subsequently First Union and Wachovia Bank.
 All of these institutions are now part of Wells Fargo.

 An unstable international economic climate of the mid-1980s, fueled in part by a debt crisis in Latin America, compelled Wells Fargo Bank to refocus on market opportunities in California and the Pacific Rim — and close its international representative offices and branches.
 For several decades, Wells Fargo relied on strategic international cooperative agreements and partnerships, such as Wells Fargo HSBC Trade Bank, established in 1995.

 Wells Fargo’s current international presence

 Wells Fargo returned to the international scene and reopened a representative office in London in 2005.
-Wells Fargo’s internationally based employees serve businesses and institutions across the globe from offices in 30 countries and territories, continuing a longstanding tradition of supporting corporate clients around the world.
+Wells Fargo’s internationally based employees serve businesses and institutions across the globe, continuing a longstanding tradition of supporting corporate clients around the world.